Magic Quadrant for Data Quality Tools

 Products: RedPoint Data Management

-- Ease of use: RedPoint's tools tend to have an attractive learning curve and relatively rapid times to deployment, thanks to very good usability characteristics.
-Reference customers very often identify usability as a key factor in their decision to select this vendor.
+- Ease of use: RedPoint's tools have an attractive learning curve and relatively rapid times to deployment, as demonstrated by customers' deployments.

 Headquarters: Walldorf, Germany